nix-community/dream2nix/README.md

 !!!
 Warning: dream2nix is unstable software.
 While simple UX is one of our main focus points, the APIs  are still under development.
 Do expect changes that will break your setup.

+### legacy dream2nix

+Dream2nix is currently in the process of being refactored to make use of drv-parts.
+Not all features and subsystems are migrated yet.
+If you prefer continue using the `makeFlakeOutputs` interface, please refer to the `[legacy branch](https://github.com/nix-community/dream2nix/tree/legacy) of dream2nix.

 ### Funding

 This project was funded through the [NGI Assure](https://nlnet.nl/assure) Fund, a fund established by [NLnet](https://nlnet.nl/) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu/) programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 957073. **Applications are still open, you can [apply today](https://nlnet.nl/propose)**.